 Replica World Series Rings

-With base price tags nearing five figures for the team-issued World Series rings, it should come as no surprise that most replicas shed all the high-end materials to reach the budget price points.
+With price tags nearing five figures for the team-issued World Series rings, it should come as no surprise that most replicas shed all the high-end materials to reach the budget price points.
 Depending on the quality and specifications, replica rings can be found online for as little as a few dollars and can also go for much higher.
 The normal price collectors can expect is around $40 to $60.

 Another popular outlet for World Series replica rings is the winning team itself.
 Whether to honor a significant anniversary of a previous title or to celebrate a recent championship, team giveaways have commonly included replica World Series rings from their history.
-Because baseball giveaway quantities can be as high as forty thousand items, availability and price makes these replica rings very appealing to collectors on a budget.
+Because baseball giveaway quantities can be as high as forty thousand items, availability and price make the replica rings very appealing to collectors on a budget.
 However, even SGA rings can reach high prices given the popularity of the team and how many are made.

-Chicago Cubs World Series Rings
+2017 Houston Astros World Series Rings

 The gallery found on the "World Series Rings" tab above features images for each of the team-issued World Series rings.
 While a decent supply of replica options can be found for most winners in the last few decades, the vintage replicas are not as common.
 For the sake of comparison, the images shown are largely the original team-issued rings.
 Sample rings or replicas are shown when no team-issued examples could be located.